3 Steps to Making Corporate Writing Better

 When you’re going to move stuff around, you begin at the beginning.

-Make sure the lead (the first couple of hundred words) clearly states the problem or issue the article will address and tells the reader what is in it for them if they read it – the return on the investment of their time.
-If the problem or ROI statement is too far from the beginning of the article, move it up to the lead.
-For an example of a lead that does this, see the section above!
+Make sure the “lede” (the first couple of hundred words) clearly states the problem or issue the article will address and tells the reader what is in it for them if they read it – the return on investment of their time.
+If the problem or ROI statement is too far from the beginning of the article (a “buried” lede), move it up to the top.
+For an example of a lede that does this, see the section above!

 2. Line-editing